-Fenergo Helps Financial Institutions Improve Efficiencies with New Suite of Client Lifecycle Management Tools
+Fenergo Helps Financial Institutions Improve Efficiencies With New Suite of Client Lifecycle Management Tools

 For more information on the technology behind Digital Client Orchestration click here for the brochure or register here to join a webinar discussion.

-Fenergo is the digital enabler of client and regulatory technology for financial services.
-It provides digital Client Lifecycle Management (CLM) software solutions for Financial Institutions including; Corporate & Institutional Banking, Commercial & Retail Banking, Asset Management & Asset Servicing, Private Banking & Wealth Management.
-Counting 70+ global Financial Institutions as clients, its award-winning CLM suite digitally transforms how Financial Institutions manage clients; from initial onboarding to KYC/AML and regulatory compliance, to data management and ongoing lifecycle KYC reviews and refreshes.
-Fenergo CLM empowers financial institutions to deliver a faster, compliant and digital customer experience while achieving a single client view across channels, products, business lines and jurisdictions.
+Fenergo is the leading provider of digital Client Lifecycle Management (CLM) software solutions.
+Its award-winning API-first CLM solutions digitally transform how financial institutions manage clients; from onboarding to KYC/AML and regulatory compliance, to data management and ongoing lifecycle management to offboarding.
+Fenergo empowers financial institutions to deliver seamless, frictionless CX while achieving a single client view across, products, business lines and jurisdictions.

-Fenergo's community-based approach to product development allows clients to collaborate on solution design on a global scale.
-Its rules-driven solution ensures compliance with multiple global and local regulatory frameworks including AML, KYC, SFTR, Tax (CRS, FATCA, 871M), OTC Derivatives (EMIR, Dodd-Frank, MiFID II, Margin Requirements) and data privacy rules (GDPR).
-It supports the collection, centralization and sharing of client and counterparty data and documentation across the institution and deploys an API-first approach to advanced integration with a host of external KYC, AML and entity data providers, KYC and industry utilities.
-The solution is underpinned by next generation Artificial Intelligence, Robotics Process Automation and Machine Learning technologies, using advanced OCR and NLP capabilities to extract information, expedite compliance and improve operational efficiencies.